LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 }
 ```

-You can also pass an extra set of parameters that will be added to the generated Html:
+You can also pass an extra set of parameters that will be added to the generated HTML:

 ```
 @helper.form(action = routes.Application.submit(), 'id -> "myForm") {